 PRODUCTION OF DOCUMENTS AND THINGS AND ENTRY UPON LAND FOR INSPECTION AND OTHER PURPOSES

-(Crawled 25 June 2017)

-PRODUCTION OF DOCUMENTS AND THINGS AND ENTRY UPON LAND FOR INSPECTION AND OTHER PURPOSES

-B(1) A party may serve a request on the plaintiff after commencement of the action and on any other party with or after service of the summons on that party.
-The request shall identify any items requested for inspection, copying, or related acts by individual item or by category described with reasonable particularity, designate any land or other property upon which entry is requested, and shall specify a reasonable place and manner for the inspection, copying, entry, and related acts.
+B(1) Generally.
+A party may serve a request on the plaintiff after commencement of the action and on any other party with or after service of the summons on that party.
+The request must identify any items requested for inspection, copying, or related acts by individual item or by category described with reasonable particularity, designate any land or other property on which entry is requested, and must specify a reasonable place and manner for the inspection, copying, entry, and related acts.

-B(2) A request shall not require a defendant to produce or allow inspection, copying, entry, or other related acts before the expiration of 45 days after service of summons, unless the court specifies a shorter time.
-Otherwise, within 30 days after service of a request in accordance with subsection B(1) of this rule, or such other time as the court may order or the parties may agree upon in writing, a party shall serve a response that includes the following:
+B(2) Time for response.
+A request may not require a defendant to produce or allow inspection, copying, entry, or other related acts before the expiration of 45 days after service of summons, unless the court specifies a shorter time.
+Otherwise, within 30 days after service of a request in accordance with subsection B(1) of this rule, or such other time as the court may order or to which the parties may agree in writing, a party must serve a response that includes the following:

-B(2)(a) a statement that, except as specifically objected to, any requested item within the party’s possession or custody is provided, or will be provided or made available within the time allowed and at the place and in the manner specified in the request, which items shall be organized and labeled to correspond with the categories in the request;
+B(2)(a) a statement that, except as specifically objected to, any requested item within the party’s possession or custody is provided, or will be provided or made available within the time allowed and at the place and in the manner specified in the request, and that the items are or must be organized and labeled to correspond with the categories in the request;

 B(2)(d) any objection to a request or a part thereof and the reason for each objection.

-B(4) A party served in accordance with subsection B(1) of this rule is under a continuing duty during the pendency of the action to produce promptly any item responsive to the request and not objected to which comes into the party’s possession, custody, or control.
+B(4) Continuing duty.
+A party served in accordance with subsection B(1) of this rule is under a continuing duty during the pendency of the action to produce promptly any item responsive to the request and not objected to that comes into the party’s possession, custody, or control.

-B(5) A party who moves for an order under Rule 46 A(2) regarding any objection or other failure to respond or to permit inspection, copying, entry, or related acts as requested, shall do so within a reasonable time.
+B(5) Seeking relief under Rule 46 A(2).
+A party who moves for an order under Rule 46 A(2) regarding any objection or other failure to respond or to permit inspection, copying, entry, or related acts as requested, must do so within a reasonable time.

 C Writing called for need not be offered.
 Though a writing called for by one party is produced by the other, and is inspected by the party calling for it, the party requesting production is not obliged to offer it in evidence.

-E Electronically stored information.
-A request for electronically stored information may specify the form in which the information is to be produced by the responding party but, if no such specification is made, the responding party must produce the information in either the form in which it is ordinarily maintained or in a reasonably useful form.
+E(1) Form in which ESI is to be produced.
+A request for ESI may specify the form in which the information is to be produced by the responding party but, if no such specification is made, the responding party must produce the information in either the form in which it is ordinarily maintained or in a reasonably useful form.